nickilby/jim-bob/README.md

 1. Clone the repository:
     ```
     git clone <repository_url>
-    cd Status
     ```

-2. Create a virtual environment and activate it:
+2. Create the development virtual environment:
     ```
     make venv-dev
     ```

 3. Run the application:
     ```
-    python ./src/jim_bob/main.py
+    make flask
     ```

 ## Usage

-Open your web browser and go to `http://127.0.0.1:8000`.
+Open your web browser and go to `http://127.0.0.1:5000`.
 Enter the URL you want to check in the provided input box and click "Check".

 #### Flow of tests